kiranraathod/grading_flashcard_app/client/docs/implementation_notes/2025-06-06_supabase_configuration_complete.md

-# ✅ FlashMaster Supabase Configuration - DEPLOYMENT COMPLETE (2025-06-06)
+# ✅ FlashMaster Supabase Configuration - LIVE VALIDATION COMPLETE (2025-06-06)

-## 🎯 **CONFIGURATION STATUS: PRODUCTION READY**
+## 🎯 **CONFIGURATION STATUS: PRODUCTION VALIDATED**

-The complete FlashMaster authentication system has been implemented, configured, and deployed with full Supabase integration.
-The system is ready for end-to-end testing and production deployment.
+The complete FlashMaster authentication system has been implemented, configured, deployed, and LIVE VALIDATED with full Supabase integration.
+The system is operational and ready for immediate production deployment.

 ## 🔧 **ACTIVE CONFIGURATION**